publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schIII/ptI/m__us_usc_t47_s339.md

         (5) __Definition__

-            Notwithstanding subsection (d)(4) of this section, for purposes of paragraphs (2) and (4) of this subsection, the term “satellite carrier” includes a distributor (as defined in [section 119(d)(1) of title 17][/us/usc/t17/s119/d/1]), but only if the satellite distributor’s relationship with the subscriber includes billing, collection, service activation, and service deactivation.
+            Notwithstanding subsection (d)(4), for purposes of paragraphs (2) and (4) of this subsection, the term “satellite carrier” includes a distributor (as defined in [section 119(d)(1) of title 17][/us/usc/t17/s119/d/1]), but only if the satellite distributor’s relationship with the subscriber includes billing, collection, service activation, and service deactivation.

     (d) __Definitions__